Agent Game

 Agent Game is a 2022 American spy action-thriller film directed by Grant S. Johnson and written by Mike Langer and producer Tyler W. Konney.
-It stars Dermot Mulroney, Adan Canto, Katie Cassidy, Annie Ilonzeh, Rhys Coiro, Barkhad Abdi, Jason Isaacs, and Mel Gibson.
+It stars Dermot Mulroney, Adan Canto (in his final film role), Katie Cassidy, Annie Ilonzeh, Rhys Coiro, Barkhad Abdi, Jason Isaacs, and Mel Gibson.
 Filming took place in Augusta, Georgia, from March to April 2021.

 The film was released in the United States on April 8, 2022, by Saban Films.
 It was panned by critics.

-Premise
+Plot

 CIA officer Harris is involved in missions to detain and relocate foreign nationals for interrogation.
 When Harris' superior is murdered, he finds himself the scapegoat for the killing of a detainee and must run from a team of operatives sent to bring him in, led by a ruthless double agent.